purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

 After you get the program to work try playing it 10 times.
 What can you conclude about winning the lottery from your own script?

+# Project # 7: _Stat-tastic!_

+This  project helps you to practice creating functions by coding common statistic formulas in python.
+Here’s  the functions that you will code:_

+-   _Total: Gets the total count of data in a set._

+-   _Summation: Sums all of the data in a set._

+-   _Sample mean: Computes the average._

+-   _Sample standard deviation: Computes the average of the squared differences from the mean._

+-   _Median: The middle value._

+-   _Min: The smallest number in the set._

+-   _Max: The largest number in the set._

+## Need a Quick Overview of Statistics?

+Read this article from Statistics Solutions: [https://www.statisticssolutions.com/common-statistical-formulas](https://www.statisticssolutions.com/common-statistical-formulas)

+## Dummy Data to work with

+In order to test your functions you need a dummy data set to work with.
+Use the file of numbers here:_ [https://github.com/purcellconsult/Master-Python-3-Course-/blob/master/coding%20projects/sample_dataset](https://github.com/purcellconsult/Master-Python-3-Course-/blob/master/coding%20projects/sample_dataset)

+Here’s the results you should expect from each function call:_

+-   _total() → 1000_

+-   _summation() → 51404_

+-   _sample_mean() → 51.404_

+-   _sample_variance() → 834.4034034034034_

+-   _sample_standard_dev() → 28.886041670734386_

+-   _median() → 53_

+-   _min() → 1_

+-   _max() → 100_

+## How to open files in Python

+Use the with statement:_ [https://docs.python.org/3/reference/compound_stmts.html#the-with-statement](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement)

+    DATA = 'sample_dataset'
+    with open(DATA) as file:
+    for line in file:
+        pass

+   Note,  for this project don’t use the built in statistics module: [https://docs.python.org/3/library/statistics.html](https://docs.python.org/3/library/statistics.html)

+That won’t make the exercise interesting!
+Also, don’t use the builtin max, min, or sorted functions from the python library: [https://docs.python.org/3/library/functions.html](https://docs.python.org/3/library/functions.html)